 We have already identified several useful online communities that DACA student nurses can follow for insights and advice, including:

 This website provides the latest information on DACA, as well as scholarships for undocumented students to help offset the costs associated with a college education.

 As mentioned in our last blog, this is the place to go for unfiltered chat about all things DACA, with recipients sharing their experiences and offering advice.

 This closed Facebook group was designed for nurses under DACA to share insights, give advice, share some rants, and support each other in a shared community.
 Also on Facebook, you’ll find the closed group DACA RNs & Student Nurses, which features candid conversations and helpful tips.

 Conexus Medstaff sources and supports candidates looking to make their dream of working as a nurse in the US.
-If you’re a DACA recipient and want to find out more about the options available to you, get in touch with your local Conexus Medstaff team today.
+If you’re a DACA recipient and want to find out more about the options available to you, send your details.